4.8

 260m

-Embark on the Crystal Lake and Lake Mary Loop for an easy mountain biking adventure through the scenic Inyo National Forest.
-This route guides you past the shimmering waters of…
+The Crystal Lake and Lake Mary Loop offers a truly scenic mountain biking experience through the Inyo National Forest.
+You'll glide past the shimmering waters of Lake Mary and Crystal…

 Our route recommendations are based on thousands of hikes, rides, and runs completed by other people on komoot.